Metrizability of Mahavier products indexed by partial orders: Mahavier Products with Partial Orders

-Recalling our motivation, we want to characterize the separable metrizability of \(\maProd{X,f,P}\) (for separable metrizable \(X\) and \(f\) satisfying condition \(\Gamma\)).
+Recalling our motivation, we want to characterize the separable metrizability of the Mahavier product \(\maProd{X,f,P}\) (for separable metrizable \(X\) and nontrivial \(f\) satisfying condition \(\Gamma\)).
 Since \(\maProd{X,f,P}\) is trivially separable and metrizable when \(P\) is countable, we will consider the case for uncountable \(P\).
 In particular, we will show that the subspace \(\maProd{2,\gamma,P}\) fails to be second-countable in this case.

 First consider the following simplification for preorders that allows us to concentrate on partial orders.
 We use the symbol \(\cong\) to denote homeomorphic spaces.